megazear7/orison/README.md

 ## Functionality TODO

 1. Do html partials work?
+1. Build and serve fragments of pages, i.e. only the content in the page file itself without the layout.
+This will allow loading in these pages on navigation instead of reloading the whole page.
+The could be accessible at something like /my/page.fragment.html
 1. orison init --firebase my-project
 1. orison init --netlify my-project
 1. orison init --js my-project # This should create js pages and partials